skroutz/elasticsearch-skroutz-greekstemmer/README.md

     ---------------------------------------------------------------

-In order to install the 0.0.3 version of the plugin, simply run:
+In order to install the latest version of the plugin, simply run:

-    bin/plugin -install gr.skroutz/elasticsearch-skroutz-greekstemmer/0.0.3
+    bin/plugin -install gr.skroutz/elasticsearch-skroutz-greekstemmer/0.0.4

 In order to install versions prior to 0.0.2, simply run: